emmanuellequinn/emmanuellequinn.github.io/index.md

 <p style="text-align: center;"></></p>

-My public contact details are below:
+My public contact details are below, you can use any of them to request my non-public contact details:

 {% include contact.html %}

-*If you are a recruiter and you would like a copy of my current CV or to arrange a call please feel free to send me an [**email**](mailto:emmanuellequinn@icloud.com)*.
+*If you are a recruiter and you would like an unredacted copy of my current CV or to arrange a call please feel free to send me an [**email**](mailto:emmanuellequinn@icloud.com)*.

 ---